 I created an internal observation timetable, enabling teachers to observe every teacher within the organisation and share best practices.
 This also allowed teachers to give each other constructive feedback and encouraged colleagues to challenge each other.

 I realise I have learnt to manage my time well.
 Fitting in the development of my CPD ideas around my traditional job was hard to start with; however, once I had my head around what is required I found I could juggle multiple things at one time and ensure they link to my intended outcomes

 I was lucky in that I felt I didn’t need too much support and could do this independently.
 However, I can see how important a support would be to an individual who is not sure what direction to take with their QTLS and how to achieve their aims.
 My colleagues supported me by accepting and joining in on new processes I developed for the department and participating with observations, taking time out of their planning and preparation time to do so.

 I want to continue with my masters modules and complete my Post Graduate Certificate in Team Coaching.
 QTLS has reaffirmed the importance of continually upskilling yourself as a professional and staying up-to-date with new processes and technologies.

-Spend time at the start of the process to you get your head around PebblePad to understand the layout, where to submit information and what is required from you.
+Spend time at the start of the process to get your head around the online portfolio to understand the layout, where to submit information and what is required from you.
 Look at the resources and example documents that Society of Education provide, they are fantastic.
 That support really helped me to develop my own ideas and ensured me that I was on the right track with my CPD ideas.
 I would recommend this to a friend and will be supporting my colleagues through this process next year when it is their turn.